Bratby Law Privacy Notice

 What personal data we collect

-We collect personal data from the following sources: our clients, their employees, advisers, customers, suppliers and partners; users of our website and newsletter subscribers; attendees at events and conferences; publicly available sources including internet searches and published data; credit rating and anti-money laundering agencies; government bodies and regulators; and individuals we meet or interact with in the course of business.
+We collect personal data from the following sources: our clients, their employees, advisors, customers, suppliers and partners; users of our website and newsletter subscribers; attendees at events and conferences; publicly available sources including internet searches and published data; credit rating and anti-money laundering agencies; government bodies and regulators; and individuals we meet or interact with in the course of business.

 Purposes, legal bases and what we do with your data